ned14/outcome/doc/src/content/faq/_index.md

 Outcome works perfectly with C++ exceptions and RTTI globally disabled.

-Outcome's entire design premise is that its users are happy to exchange a small, predictable constant overhead during successful code paths, in exchange for completely predictable failure code paths.
+Outcome's entire design premise is that its users are happy to exchange a small, predictable constant overhead during successful code paths, in exchange for predictable failure code paths.

 In contrast, table-based exception handling gives zero run time overhead for the successful code path, and completely unpredictable (and very expensive) overhead